 While there are still some traditions around proposals, hopefully as a society we're letting go of those expectations and opening up to different ways of starting marriages.

 I don't care if people tell you to just "calm down and wait," you're 100% allowed to have a time limit on this.
 You are always allowed to ask for what you need, including a timeframe for getting engaged.
 Your partner doesn't have to comply, but you can ask.

 If you want to get married and your partner is dodging the question or really dragging their feet, it's not a threat to let them know that this is important to you to take this step and that you don't want to wait forever.
-But be realistic here, if you say you need to get engaged within the year and they don't pop the question, you'll have to decide if you're going to say goodbye or keep waiting.
+But be prepared for the unfavorable outcome; if you say you need to get engaged within the year and they don't pop the question, you'll have to decide if you're going to say goodbye or keep waiting.

 You are always allowed to ask for what you need, including a timeframe for getting engaged.
 Your partner doesn't have to comply, but you can ask.